phusion/passenger/doc/DebuggingAndStressTesting.md

 ## Process output

-All Phusion Passenger agent processes (PassengerWatchdog, PassengerHelperAgent, PassengerLoggingAgent) as well as all spawned application processes have their stdout and stderr redirected to the _global web server error log_ (that is, _not_ the per-virtual host error log).
+All PassengerAgent processes as well as all spawned application processes have their stdout and stderr redirected to the _global web server error log_ (that is, _not_ the per-virtual host error log).
 This is usually '/var/log/apache2/error.log' or '/var/log/nginx/error.log'.

 Note that in case of Nginx, Phusion Passenger prints to the error log specified in the server context, not the "http" context.
 If the server context does not contain an `error_log` directive then the default error log location will be used.
 The default location depends on how Nginx is configured during compilation, but it is usually either '$PREFIX/logs/error.log' or '/var/log/nginx/error.log'.
 For example, if your Nginx configuration looks like this: